 The shuttle runs every Friday through Sunday from September 13 – October 6, and for the four-day Columbus Day Weekend.
 Shuttles are scheduled approximately every 60 minutes.
 The last shuttle leaves Lake Placid from Mirror Lake Park at 2:47 pm. » Continue Reading.

 Big Pond is located a mile from the Big Pond Trailhead Parking Area in the Hoffman Notch Wilderness.
 Big Pond is great for fishing and is dominated by northern pike, but also contains brown bullhead.

-Hikers can choose to hike one mile to the pond or continue down the Big Pond Trail another 4.7 miles to intersect with the Hoffman Notch Trail. » Continue Reading.
+Hikers can choose to hike 1.7 miles to the pond or continue down the Big Pond Trail another 4.7 miles to intersect with the Hoffman Notch Trail. » Continue Reading.